Call of Duty 3: British/French Resistance campaign

 In the British/French campaign, the player controls Sergeant James Doyle, a returning character from Call of Duty: United Offensive and a member of the British SAS, who are to be sent to France to assist the local Maquis Resistance.
 He is reunited with Major Tiberius Ingram (also returning from Call of Duty: United Offensive) and joined by Corporal Duncan Keith.

 Parachuting in near Toucy after their Handley Page Halifax is shot down, Doyle is rescued by Pierre LaRoche, the Maquis leader, and later recover one of their jeeps to regroup with resistance member Isabelle DuFontaine.
 The group assaults a manor house to free a captured Maquis member, Marcel as well as destroying the FlaK 88s before escaping on the jeeps.

 The SAS and Maquis launch a raid on a German-held fuel plant at Autun and succeed in destroying its fuel and facilities.
 Doyle, Keith, Isabelle and Marcel escape in a German vehicle, but Ingram's vehicle is blown away and he is presumed killed.
 The group later receives information that Ingram is alive and being held captive in a nearby village.
-The SAS and the Maquis fighters rescue Ingram and several captured Maquis, before fending off a German counterattack, during which Isabelle is killed attempting to destroy a German armored car.
+The SAS and the Maquis fighters rescue Ingram and several captured Maquis, before fending off a German counterattack, during which Isabelle is killed attempting to destroy a German armoured car.